Quickstart Guide

 ).findFirst().get();

-// Get a url of export/url task
+// Get the URL of the export/url task

 final String exportUrl =